Qumulo/docs/platforms/hpe-apollo-4200-gen10/getting-started.md

 After the node reboots, the Field Verification Tool begins to run automatically.

-Review the verification results and consider the following before proceeding with a clean install
+Review the verification results and consider the following before proceeding with a clean install.

 * If the **FVT Passed!** message appears, continue to [install Qumulo Core by using the USB drive installer](#step-5-install-qumulo-core-by-using-the-usb-drive-installer).